SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Experiment Results

 \item \textbf{Spatial Reasoning}.
 We use the small \texttt{SpaRP}~\cite{rizvi-etal-2024-sparc}, i.e., \texttt{SpaRP-S} dataset, which comprises four textual spatial reasoning sub-datasets covering various spatial characterizations. \texttt{SpaRP} requires spatial relation composition to deduce relations between two objects when their direct relation is not provided in the context. \end{itemize}

-\paragraph{Models.} We conduct our primary experiments across all four datasets for both model fine-tuning and reward model training using the LLaMA-3 8B Instruct model.
+\paragraph{Models.} We conduct our main experiments across all four datasets for both reward model training and instruct-model fine-tuning using the LLama3-8B Instruct model.
 Due to computational constraints, we limit additional experiments to selected datasets.
-To assess generalization across model families, we report results on the most challenging MATH dataset using Qwen 2.5 models.
-For comparison with MCTS-based approaches, we evaluate on GSM8K and MATH using Mistral-7B models.
+To assess generalization across different experimental setups and out-of-distribution datasets, we also report results using Qwen2.5 models.